gumstix/yocto-manifest/README.md

 packages it tries to build (the **DL_DIR** configuration parameter) and the packages once built (the **SSTATE_DIR** configuration parameter).
-Typically, deleting the downloaded source is a bad idea---this just means re-fetching gigabytes of code which wastes precious network bandwidth on servers of many open-source projects.
+Typically, deleting the downloaded source is a bad idea---this just means re-fetching gigabytes of code which wastes precious network bandwidth on the servers of many open-source projects.
 Cleaning the sstate cache for a particular package ensures that it actually gets rebuilt from source rather than simply restored from the cache.